Lonesome mountain Gross Bessillon

 Progressively steeper fast ascent and two passages in the rocks.

-Warning ,this section includes a few meters of climbing that also require good orientation.
+Warning ,this section includes a few metres of climbing that also require good orientation.
 With GPS you won't be precise enough to find the passages, you should follow the instructions below.
 There is no simpler variant than the one presented here.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.